Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Applying Pigment Is Not Tattooing

-Given the specifics of the procedure above, it is clear that trichopigmentation are injections of ink into the skin.
+Given the specifics of the procedure above, it is clear that trichopigmentation is injections of ink into the skin.
 These injections may seem similar to tattooing, but it is not tattooing.

 While tattoo pigment can be applied to the skin to form designs and images, it is not the ideal choice to create the appearance of closely shaven hair density.
 Tattoo ink is placed much deeper in the dermis layer and increases the likelihood of discoloration and pigment appearing blue or green over time.